richard-delorenzi/nissan-leaf/Readme.md

-# Details or recognising nissan leaf: Which model is which.
+# Recognising nissan leaf: Which model is which.

 I am not an expert.
 This is the result of my research.